RevenyouIO/Bots-Lab/README.md

 Pip is the recommended package manager for installing libraries.
 For more information about Pip see [Pip home page](https://pypi.org/project/pip/)

-### Installing Pip
+### Install Pip
-For installing Pip see [Install Pip](https://pip.pypa.io/en/stable/installing/).
+Pip should allready be installed when downloading Python.
+But if somehow it is not see [Install Pip](https://pip.pypa.io/en/stable/installing/) for installing Pip.

 ### User guide Pip
 For a user guide see [User guide Pip](https://pip.pypa.io/en/stable/user_guide/).

+## Install libraries

 ### Install library TA-Lib
 Before you can install TA-Lib you must first install the underlying dependecy ta-lib.
 For example on the Mac, when you have installed brew, you must first execute the command `brew install ta-lib`.
 Only then can you install TA-Lib.

-### Install libraries with requirements.txt
+### Install libraries globally with requirements.txt
-With the command `pip install -r requirements.txt` you can install multiple libraries at once.
-See the requirement.txt file for the libraries needed in this project.
 Steps:
-1. install TA-Lib
+1. go to the root directory of the project
+2. run the command `pip install -r requirements.txt` (on the Mac: `pip3 install -r requirements.txt`).

+### Install libaries locally for your project with requierments.txt
+Steps:
+1. Installeer virtualenv (this still has to be done globally): `pip3 install virtualenv`
 2. go to the root directory of the project
+2. Create a virtualenv in your project: `virtualenv venv`
+3. Activate virtualenv: `. venv/bin/activate`
-3. run the command `pip install -r requirements.txt` (on the Mac open your terminal and run: `pip3 install -r requirements.txt`).
+4. Install the requirements: `pip3 install -r requirements.txt` (on the Mac: `pip3 install -r requirements.txt`).

 ## Create and run your first bot